PostHog/posthog.com/contents/tutorials/angular-surveys.md

 ### Option 1: Use PostHog's prebuilt survey UI

 This is the simplest option.
-PostHog has a variety of [survey templates](/templates?filter=type&value=survey) to choose from, and handles all the display logic and response capture for you.
+PostHog has a variety of [survey templates](/templates?filter=type&value=survey) to choose from, handles all the display logic, and captures responses for you.
 You can also customize the questions, branding, and targeting as needed – see our [survey docs](/docs/surveys/creating-surveys) for more details on how to do so.

 To create a survey with a prebuilt UI, go to the [surveys tab](https://us.posthog.com/surveys) in PostHog and click "New survey".